Jip-Hop/udev-trigger-zfs-autobackup/README.md

--h, --help                       Print this help and exit -v, --verbose                    Print script debug info -i, --install [HEAD,tag,hash]    Install dependencies -f, --force-install              Force the installation of dependencies by deleting the venv.
+-h, --help                       Print this help and exit -v, --verbose                    Print script debug info -i, --install [HEAD,tag,hash]    Install script and dependencies -f, --force-install              Force the installation of dependencies by deleting the venv.
--s, --start /path/to/config.yaml Start the udev monitor with your config.yaml file -p, --stop                       Stop the udev monitor -m, --check-monitor              Check if the udev monitor is running
+-u, --update-dependencies        Update dependencies only -s, --start /path/to/config.yaml Start the udev monitor with your config.yaml file -p, --stop                       Stop the udev monitor -m, --check-monitor              Check if the udev monitor is running